Bennykillua/Getting-started-in-Technical-Writing/README.md

 ## Need to contact someone?

-Please each out to me on Twitter: [Benny Ifeanyi](https://twitter.com/Bennykillua)
+Please reach out to me on Twitter: [Benny Ifeanyi](https://twitter.com/Bennykillua)

 Please do give this repo a ⭐